 As more original documents and current research are reviewed, the Society will also be an incubator for new ideas and streams of research.
 For this work and possible collaboration, a moderated forum will exist to allow for an exchange of ideas.

 Currently there is no one place that hosts all of the research about the Scouts.
 There also is not one place to help descendants begin researching their family history through the Scouts.
 The Society will provide basic instruction on how to proceed and an online hub where descendants and allies can assist each other.

 Because we are not a membership organization, our work is solely dependent on donations, grants, and sales of merchandise

-If you support this work, please consider making a donation to help operate the site, provide new content, support descendant research and travel.
+If you would like to support this work, please consider making a donation to help operate the site, provide new content, support descendant research.

 All donations are tax deductible.